javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/07-new-function/article.md

 ## Closure

 Usually, a function remembers where it was born in the special property `[[Environment]]`.
-It references the Lexical Environment from where it's created.
+It references the Lexical Environment from where it's created  (we covered that in the chapter <info:closure>).

-But when a function is created using `new Function`, its `[[Environment]]` references not the current Lexical Environment, but instead the global one.
+But when a function is created using `new Function`, its `[[Environment]]` is set to reference not the current Lexical Environment, but the global one.

 So, such function doesn't have access to outer variables, only to the global ones.

 ```js run
 function getFunc() {
   let value = "test";